bcpeinhardt/schnauzerUI/narrative_docs/src/cli.md

 Running or writing a script in demo mode makes a very simple change.
 Whenever an element is located using one of the locate commands (`locate`, `locate-no-scroll` etc.), that element is given a colored border.
 This makes understanding what a script is doing just by watching it execute a lot easier.

-SchnauzerUI also acknowledges that there exists an important relationship between tests an documentation.
-We are in the process of adding functionality so that SchnauzerUI can be used to easily produce product documentation as well.

 ## Datatables